ViolenceWorks/VT-69/SBC.md

 ## The Internal Header

 The internal 40-pin header follows the 'Raspberry Pi' format, with 3.3V on pin one, 5V power input on pins 2 and 4, etc...
-The Rx and Tx pins (from microcontroller to header) are pins 8 and 10, respectively, and there are provisions for an optional RTS and CTS connections through pins 3 and 5, resepectively.
+The Rx and Tx pins (from microcontroller to header) are pins 8 and 10, respectively, and there are provisions for an optional RTS and CTS connections through pins 31 and 17, resepectively.

 ![Diagram of pin header](https://github.com/ViolenceWorks/VT-69/blob/main/Documentation/ArtAssets/40PinHeader.png)

 Pins 2 and 4 are the only power supplies for the header, providing 5V.
 Pin 1 is treated as an output on the header; The VT-69 may be configured to default to the internal header if the microcontroller detects a 3.3 logic level high on this pin during reset.

-**Important** If you develop your own extention to the
+**Important** If you develop your own extention to the VT-69, your board must _supply_ 3.3V to the VT-69 over pin 1 for automatic detection of the board to occur during boot.

 ## Configuring a Linux-based Single Board Computer

-This guide assumes the SBC is a Raspberry Pi zero.
+This guide assumes the SBC is a Raspberry Pi Zero running at leas Debian 'Buster', kernel version 5.10.
+Earlier versions of Raspbian will not work with this guide;